-Otranto is located on the east coast of the Salento peninsula and is a real gem of a town.
+Otranto is located on the east coast of the Salento peninsula in Puglia and is a real gem of a town.
 Situated near to Lecce (the capital of the region), along a marvellous Adriatic coastal track of crystal clear water, Otranto is a wonderful tourist destination with a bustling seafront area and many architectural gems such as the Castello Aragonese and the cathedral.

 Holidaymakers can enjoy the alleyways of the historic town with white washed houses and many pretty piazzas, to sit and watch the world go by.
 The centre is still enclosed within its defensive walls, which gives a real sense of history.
 The busiest lanes are lined with shops (clothes, ceramics, sandals…), restaurants and bars and there are many places to sit along the walls and enjoy the seaviews.